 Not All "Natural" Soaps Are Made Equally

 You can find two soaps both claiming to contain turmeric.
-One is made through cold-process saponification; the other uses a commercial melt-and-pour glycerin base with turmeric powder added for colour.
+One is made through traditional saponification; the other uses a commercial melt-and-pour glycerin base with turmeric powder added for colour.
 The difference in skin benefit is enormous — but they look almost identical on the shelf.

 Understanding soap-making methods is the key to identifying truly superior natural soaps.